The Coding Limits of Robust Watermarking for Generative Models: Preliminaries

+Third, \textbf{robustness}: the watermark should survive small modifications to the output.
 Robustness requires that a watermark remain detectable even if an adversary modifies a small part of the output.
-To capture this, we consider \emph{tampering functions} $f : \Sigma^n \rightarrow \Sigma^n$ which, for a fixed parameter $\alpha \in (0,1)$, output a string of the same length as the input and differ from the original output $y \in \Sigma^n$ in at most $\alpha n$ positions.
-Here, $\alpha$ specifies the maximum allowable fraction of edits.
+To capture this, we consider length-preserving \emph{tampering functions} $f : \Sigma^* \rightarrow \Sigma^*$, where $\alpha \in (0,1)$ specifies the target fraction of edits relative to the input length.

-We study two models of adversarial tampering: (1) In the \emph{arbitrary tampering} model, the adversary may choose any positions and values for up to $\alpha n$ changes, allowing fully coordinated edits.
-(2) In the \emph{independent tampering} model, the adversary changes each symbol independently, subject to the same overall budget $\alpha n$ (e.g., each symbol is flipped with probability at most $\alpha$).
+We study two models of adversarial tampering: (1) In the \emph{arbitrary tampering} model, the adversary may choose any positions and values for up to an $\alpha$ fraction of changes, allowing fully coordinated edits.
+(2) In the \emph{independent tampering} model, the adversary changes each symbol independently, and we require that the total number of changes is at most an $\alpha$ fraction of the input length with overwhelming probability.

 Let $\hat\cF_\alpha$ denote the set of (possibly randomized) functions $f$ as above (arbitrary), and let $\hat\cF^{\mathrm{ind}}_\alpha \subseteq \hat\cF_\alpha$ denote those which act independently on each symbol.